codefresh-io/cap-docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

 ---

-Codefresh has enhanced solution offering with Hosted GitOps, the SaaS version of Codefresh.
+Codefresh has enhanced our solution offering with Hosted GitOps, the SaaS version of Codefresh.

 Achieve your CD Ops goals with Hosted GitOps: easy set up and zero maintenance overhead, combined with advanced functionality for progressive delivery and deployments.

 ### What do you get with Hosted GitOps?

+Hosted GitOps gives you a hosted and managed version of Argo CD.

 **Hosted runtimes**